ourstudio-se/puan-python/docs/source/reference/puan.logic.cic.rst

    :class:`puan.logic.cic.conditional_proposition` : A conditional_proposition is a logical object that can be resolved into a true or false value.
 The conditional_proposition has a relation and a list of propositions.
 There are two relation types (ALL/ANY) and the proposition will be considered true if either ALL or ANY of its propositions are true (depending if relation is ALL or ANY).

+   :class:`puan.logic.cic.conditional_variable_proposition` : A conditional variable proposition is a special type of conditional proposition with the exception of only taking variable propositions as its propositions.

+   :class:`puan.logic.cic.conjunctional_variable_proposition` : A conjunctional variable proposition is a special type of conditional variable proposition with the exception of having **ALL** -relation set.

+   :class:`puan.logic.cic.disjunctional_variable_proposition` : A disjunctional variable proposition is a special type of conditional variable proposition with the exception of having **ANY** -relation set.

-   :class:`puan.logic.cic.consequence_proposition` : A consequence_proposition is a logical object that can be resolved into a true or false value.
-The consequence_proposition is a conditional_proposition with the exception of an extra field "default".
-This is used to mark which underlying propositions is default if many are considered equally correct.
+   :class:`puan.logic.cic.conjunction_normal_form` : A conjunction normal form proposition is a logical object that can be resolved into a true or false value.
+The class is a special variant of a conditional proposition with but on conjunction normal form, wheras the conditional proposition could take on many forms.
+A conjunctional proposition has **ALL** -relation and requires all its propositions to be of type disjunctional variable proposition.

-   :class:`puan.logic.cic.Implication` : Enum class of what implication methods exists.
+   :class:`puan.logic.cic.disjunction_normal_form` : A disjunctional normal form proposition is a logical object that can be resolved into a true or false value.
+The class is a special variant of a conditional proposition nut on disjunction normal form, wheras the conditional proposition could take on many forms.
+A disjunctional proposition has **ANY** -relation relation and requires all its propositions to be of type conjunctional variable proposition.

-   :class:`puan.logic.cic.implication_proposition` : A implication_proposition is a logical object that can be resolved into a true or false value.
-The implication_proposition has a logical structure of condition - implies -> consequence, or the more common sentence "if this then that".
-In other words, the proposition is false only if the condition is considered true while the consequence is false.
+   :class:`puan.logic.cic.implication_proposition` : A implication_conditional_proposition is a logical object that can be resolved into a true or false value.
+The implication_conditional_proposition has a logical structure of condition - implies -> consequence, or the more common sentence "if this then that".

+   :class:`puan.logic.cic.implication_conjunctional_variable_proposition` : A implication_disjunction_normal_form differs from implication_proposition in that it only takes conjunctional_variable_proposition(s) as condition and consequences.

-   :class:`puan.logic.cic.conjunctional_proposition` : A conjunctional_proposition is a logical object that can be resolved into a true or false value.
-The conjunctional_proposition is a conditional_proposition with the relation type set to ALL.
+   :class:`puan.logic.cic.conjunctional_implication_proposition` : A conjunctional implication proposition is a logical object that can be resolved into a true or false value.
+The conjunctional implication proposition is a conditional_proposition with the relation type set to ALL and propositions only of type implication propositions.

    :class:`puan.logic.cic.cicR` : The RAW format of a cic, meaning the condition and consequence are both conjunctions.
 This format has a one-to-one mapping into a linear programming constraint.